National Legislative Service

 WHAT WE DO:

-committee hearings and interacting with congressional members, the VFW has
+testifying at congressional committee hearings and interacting with congressional members,

-played an instrumental role in nearly every piece of veterans legislation passed
+the VFW has played an instrumental role in nearly every piece of veterans' legislation passed since the beginning of the 20th Century.

-One of the VFW's most successful legislative pushes was making college
+The VFW's most successful and important legislative push was

 VFW's NATIONAL LEGISLATIVE PROGRAMS INCLUDE: